2i2c-org/report-czi-2021/main.md

 :align: center
 :name: prs_by_repository

-PRs authored by a 2i2c team member that were merged in the last three years, for key upstream communities.
+PRs authored by a 2i2c team member that were merged in the last three months, for key upstream communities.
+See latest data at [2i2c.org/kpis](https://2i2c.org/kpis).
 :::